TheOdinProject/curriculum/nodeJS/express/installing_postgresql.md

 </div>

-In this lesson, we'll install PostgreSQl and in the next lesson we'll learn how to use it in our Express application.
+In this lesson, we'll install PostgreSQL and in the next lesson we'll learn how to use it in our Express application.

 ### Lesson overview